DesertFrogSolutions/AcronymApiDemo/README.md

 ### Testing

 The `spec.js` file contains functional tests in [Mocha](https://mochajs.org/) for the server with the PostgreSQL access stubbed out with [Sinon](https://sinonjs.org/).
-Run them all with
+Run them with

 ```sh
 npm run test